Seansama/Pizzas/README.md

 ## Getting Started

+_For those that intend to make contributions or modify this project to suit their needs._

 To get started with the app, clone the repo and then install the needed gems: `bundle install`.

 Next, migrate the database: `rails db:migrate`.